siberoloji/siberoloji.github.io/content/blog/2024-10-30-parity-check-and-checksum-safeguarding-data-integrity.md

   ***Understanding Data Integrity***

-  Data integrity refers to the accuracy, completeness, and consistency of data over its entire lifecycle.
+  Dataintegrity refers to the accuracy, completeness, and consistency of data over its entire lifecycle.
 It ensures that data is not corrupted, altered, or lost during storage, transmission, or processing.
 Data integrity is essential for various applications, including databases, file systems, network communication, and data storage systems.

   ***Parity Check: A Simple Yet Effective Technique***